EugenMayer/dotfiles_initial/README.md

 This part is public, it taks a vanialla installation and makes it ready for auto-provisioning.

 - The i3-session is run using `gnome-flashback` on top of a gnome-session.
+- it will deploy a function i3 configuration to start with

 ```
 pamac install homemaker-git